 My right hon.
 Friend rightly talks about chronology: feeling ill, dialling 111 and then going to take the test itself.
 However, may I echo the concerns about the self-test capability?
 He points out the difficulties with accuracy.
 I am concerned that about one fifth of the UK workforce might be off ill, many of whom may not develop the full symptoms.
 Will he look at our ability to advance a capability to self-test in the near future?
 That would eliminate many of the workforce going off unnecessarily.

 Absolutely—in fact, there was a very big conference in London today on precisely this issue.
-We are working with dozens of companies on it.
+We are working on it with dozens of companies.
 We will work with anybody and scour the world for a solution, as my right hon.
 Friend describes.
 I just add one thing: he talked about how I had described what people should do if they feel ill—they should call 111—but also, going to the 111 website is really, really important, because that takes pressure off the call centres and many people can get the answers they need without talking to someone.

 I bring the Secretary of State back to his discussions and liaison with supermarkets.
-I am aware of at least one supermarket chain that has already said to local food banks that they are cutting their orders and limiting what they provide to food banks.
+I am aware of at least one supermarket chain that has already said to local food banks that it is cutting its orders and limiting what it provide to food banks.
 Will he raise this with supermarket chains to make sure that those who need food aid provision in the country—the most vulnerable and needy—get what they need?

 The vast majority of people who contract the disease will be able to self- isolate and recover at home.
 A small number of cases will need hospitalisation, and as the number of people who are infected increases, so could serious cases.
 Would my right hon.
 Friend say that people who have to be hospitalised will have to be isolated, and what plans are there then to increase the number of beds that will be available in hospitals on isolation units?